jacoobia/consume/README.md

 ## Running for local Dev

-There's an example usage class in this repo under the `./example/` folder.
-You can edit this to try out Aany new features you're working on and then run it with
+ConsumeJS comes with a bundled example project under under the `./example/` folder.
+You can edit this to try out Any new features you're working on and then run it with.

 ```
 pnpm run dev